saeedtx/mlx5ctl/README.md

             umem size: if set use umem mode, see section below

 # Menu of objects/segments that can be dumpped
-$ mlx5ctl mlx5_core.ctl.0 rscdump menu
+$ sudo mlx5ctl mlx5_core.ctl.0 rscdump menu
 INFO : Resource dump menu size 2388 num of records 45 Menu Record 0
         segment_type: 0x2